Checkbook-Control IRA, QRP & 401k Real Estate

 - Financing must be non-recourse to the account-holder.
 A traditional loan requires a personal guarantee from the borrower.
 Personally guaranteeing a loan extended to your IRA is a prohibited transaction.
 Non-recourse financing is available from some lenders.

 - Nonrecourse financing may result in UDFI to an IRA-LLC.
 If your IRA obtains a non-recourse loan to finance the real estate investment of your Checkbook IRA, a portion of the real-estate income generated may be taxable as Unrelated Debt Financed Income (UDFI).
-Solo 401k and Defined Benefit Plans are not subject to the tax on real-estate acquisition indebtedness.
+Checkbook Solo 401k, Defined Benefit Plans, and all other QRPs are NOT subject to the tax on real-estate acquisition indebtedness.